 - A. The school district must adopt a local literacy plan to have every child reading at or above grade level every year beginning in kindergarten and to support multilingual learners and students receiving special education services in achieving their individualized reading goals.
 The school district must update and submit the plan to the Commissioner by June 15 each year.
-The plan must be consistent with the Read Act, and include the following: - 1. a process to assess students' foundational reading skills, oral language, and level of reading proficiency and the screeners used, by school site and grade level, under Minnesota Statutes, section 120B.123; - 2. a process to notify and involve parents; - 3. a description of how schools in the school district will determine the targeted reading instruction that is evidence-based and includes an intervention strategy for a student and the process for intensifying or modifying the reading strategy in order to obtain measurable reading progress; - 4. evidence-based intervention methods for students who are not reading at or above grade level and progress monitoring to provide information on the effectiveness of the intervention; - 5. identification of staff development needs, including a plan to meet those needs; - 6. the curricula used by school site and grade level; - 7. a statement of whether the school district has adopted a MTSS framework; - 8. student data using the measures of foundational literacy skills and mastery identified by MDE for the following students:
+The plan must be consistent with the Read Act, and include the following: - 1. a process to assess students' foundational reading skills, oral language, and level of reading proficiency and the screeners used, by school site and grade level, under Minnesota Statutes, section 120B.123; - 2. a process to notify and involve parents; - 3. a description of how schools in the school district will determine the targeted reading instruction that is evidence-based and includes an intervention strategy for a student and the process for intensifying or modifying the reading strategy in order to obtain measurable reading progress; - 4. evidence-based intervention methods for students who are not reading at or above grade level and progress monitoring to provide information on the effectiveness of the intervention; - 5. identification of staff development needs, including a plan to meet those needs; - 6. the curricula used by school site and grade level and, if applicable, the district plan and timeline for adopting evidence-based curricula and materials starting in the 2025-2026 school year; - 7. a statement of whether the school district has adopted a MTSS framework; - 8. student data using the measures of foundational literacy skills and mastery identified by MDE for the following students: